-- (4) Any person who teaches or trains or provides educational demonstrations referred to in subsection (1), without being registered in terms of that subsection, is guilty of any offence and on conviction liable to the penalties specified in section 58(a). - (5) This section does not apply to registered persons or to persons employed by educational institutions.
+- (4) Any person who teaches or trains or provides educational demonstrations referred to in subsection (1), without being registered in terms of that subsection, is guilty of any offence and on conviction liable to the penalties specified in section 61(a). - (5) This section does not apply to registered persons or to persons employed by educational institutions.

-32. Educational institutions to furnish particulars
+30. Educational institutions to furnish particulars

-- (1) Every educational institution in Namibia at which a qualification can be obtained, and which qualification will entitle the holder thereof to registration in terms of this Act, must furnish the Council in writing, at the Council's written request and within a period of 30 days after the receipt of such request, with full particulars in respect of - - (a) the standard of general education and training required of students for admission to the relevant course or field of study; - (b) the courses of study, training and examinations required of a student before such qualification may be granted;

-- (c) the particulars of examinations conducted and the results thereof in respect of a specific student or of a specific category of students; and - (d) such other particulars relating to the education and training offered by such educational institution as the Council may from time to time require. - (2) If - - (a) any educational institution referred to in subsection (1) fails or refuses to furnish the parti

-[The incomplete ending of paragraph (a) is reproduced as it appears in the Government Gazette.]

-(b) it appears to the Council that any provision of this Act or any condition prescribed or determined by or in terms of this Act pertaining to the educational institution referred to in subsection (1) is not properly being complied with, and that such improper compliance may adversely affect the standard of the education, tuition and training in respect of the professional training concerned to be maintained at such educational institution, the Minister may determine, on the recommendation of the Council and by notice in the Gazette, that any qualification granted by the educational institution after the date, specified in such notice does not entitle any holder thereof to registration in terms of this Act.
+- (1) Every educational institution in Namibia at which a qualification can be obtained, and which qualification will entitle the holder thereof to registration in terms of this Act, must furnish the Council in writing, at the Council's written request and within a period of 30 days after the receipt of such request, with full particulars in respect of - - (a) the standard of general education and training required of students for admission to the relevant course or field of study; - (b) the courses of study, training and examinations required of a student before such qualification may be granted; - (c) the particulars of examinations conducted and the results thereof in respect of a specific student or of a specific category of students; and - (d) such other particulars relating to the education and training offered by such educational institution as the Council may from time to time require. - (2) If - - (a) any educational institution referred to in subsection (1) fails or refuses to furnish the particulars requested by the Council in terms of that subsection; or - (b) it appears to the Council that any provision of this Act or any condition prescribed or determined by or in terms of this Act pertaining to the educational institution referred to in subsection (1) is not properly being complied with, and that such improper compliance may adversely affect the standard of the education, tuition and training in respect of the professional training concerned to be maintained at such educational institution, the Minister may determine, on the recommendation of the Council and by notice in the Gazette, that any qualification granted by the educational institution after the date specified in such notice does not entitle any holder thereof to registration in terms of this Act.